 If you have a profit-sharing plan, you can contribute however much you choose, not including contributions for yourself.
 You can contribute up to 25% of compensation or $57,000.
 If you have a money purchase plan, you contribute the fixed percentage of your income every year.
 The contribution amount will come from the IRS formula.
 Again, you can contribute up to 25% of compensation, without including your own contributions.

 If you have a defined benefit plan, your contributions depend on the benefit you set and other factors.
 You must have an actuary determine your actual amounts.
 Otherwise there are no other contribution limits.
 When it comes to distributions, your maximum annual benefit maxes out at $230,000 for 2020.

 When searching for the best retirement plans, you’ll have to carefully consider a number of plans, especially if you are self-employed or a small business owner.
 A Keogh plan may not be the best of the available options when compared to SEP-IRAs, solo 401(k)s or individual 401(k)s.
 However, when looking at plans, you won’t want to forget that these qualified plan structures exist.

 Retirement Savings Tips

 - No matter what type of account you use, a financial advisor can help you get your retirement savings in order.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
+If you’re ready to be matched with local advisors who may be able to help you achieve your financial goals, get started now.